niiknow/importaz/README.md

 ## API explain
 https://github.com/niiknow/importaz/blob/master/config/routes-api.ini

-### POST /api/table/exec/@tableName/@partitionKey?workspace=workspaceName
+### POST /api/table/exec/@tableName?pk=partitionKey&tenant=tenantCode
 * @tableName - the table to perform operation
-* @partitionKey - the partition key
+By convention, we introduced three additional parameter/features:

-By convention, we introduced two additional parameter/features:
+1. *pk* - partition key, default is 'main'.
+Use this like having multiple workspaces.

-1. *workspace* - the workspace name, default workspace name is 'a'.
-You can achieve multi-tenancy by assigning your client a code and then use this code as your workspace value.
+2. *tenant* - the tenant code, default is 'a'.
+Use this for multi-tenancy.
-2. *environment* - we use number to identify environments: dev (39), tst (37), uat (35), stg (33), and prd (31).
+3. *environment* - we use number to identify environments: dev (39), tst (37), uat (35), stg (33), and prd (31).
 This reserved a00-a29 for internal table naming.
 These tables would, obviously, be sorted at the top.
 Environment can be setup in a file called config/config.ini, which has example and documenation here (https://github.com/niiknow/importaz/blob/master/config/config.example.ini)

 POST BODY:
 ``` json
  { "items" : [...], "notifyQueue": "queueName", "useNamePrefix": true }
 ```

-Example, let say you have the following parameters: @tableName ('products'), @partitionKey ('main'), @workspace ('acme'), and @environment ('prd').
+Example, let say you have the following parameters: @tableName ('products'), @pk (empty), @tenant ('acme'), and @environment ('prd').

-Your destination table would be: *acme39products*
+Your destination table would be: *acme31products*

 All items will be imported into the "main" partition.
 All items (including *delete*) must include one of the following required fields: *rowKey*, *id*, *ean*, or *upc*.

 To delete an item, include property called *delete* and set to true or anything.

-### POST /api/table/execsv/@tableName/@partitionKey
+### POST /api/table/execsv/@tableName?pk=partitionKey&tenant=tenantCode
 POST a CSV content to this endpoint to import.
 First row must be header row.
 The CSV content will be converted to the *items* array and POST to the previous endpoint.

 ### GET /api/table/query/@tableName
 This is an OData endpoint with parameters:
-1. *workspace* - default 'a'
+1. *tenant* - default 'a'
 2. *$filter* - the filter
 3. *$select* - fields to get
 4. *$top* - number of records to get